Welcome to Year 3

 We are also working on using the four operations of addition, subtraction, multiplication and division in different situations and contexts.
 This might involve using money and giving change, deciding on appropriate ways to solve word problems, exploring patterns of number or using more than one operation at a time when solving problems (amongst other things).
 Please continue to support your child by including Maths in everyday conversations and interactions with your child.

 Our topics will feature throughout our writing, as will our class book.
-Our class book for this half term is ‘Fantastic Mr Fox’ by Roald Dahl.
+Our class book for this half term is ‘The Hodgeheg’ by Dick King-Smith.
 We will continue to focus on ensuring we have varied and interesting sentences that make sense and are appropriate for the audience and purpose.
 This will include extending our sentences with connectives, using a variety of sentence openers and appropriate use of detailed language, whether more precise or more descriptive.
 We will continue to develop strategies for checking, editing and improving our first draft writing independently.